SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 import { logs } from '@opentelemetry/api-logs';

-import { SimpleLogRecordProcessor } from '@opentelemetry/sdk-logs';
+import { LoggerProvider, SimpleLogRecordProcessor } from '@opentelemetry/sdk-logs';

 import { OpenTelemetryTransportV3 } from '@opentelemetry/winston-transport';

-// Initialize the Logger provider
+// Initialize log provider

-const loggerProvider = new LoggerProvider({
+const loggerProvider = new LoggerProvider({ resource });

-const otlpExporter = new OTLPLogExporterGrpc({
+const otlpExporter = new OTLPLogExporter({ headers: otlpHeaders });

-loggerProvider.addLogRecordProcessor(new SimpleLogRecordProcessor(otlpExporter))
+loggerProvider.addLogRecordProcessor(new SimpleLogRecordProcessor(otlpExporter));

 logs.setGlobalLoggerProvider(loggerProvider);

-const winstonLogger = winston.createLogger({
+export const logger = winston.createLogger({

 level: 'info',